Position: Towards Responsible Evaluation for Text-to-Speech: Background: The Co-evolution of TTS Technologies and Evaluation Methods

 \subsection{Statistical Parametric Synthesis Era (2000s)}

-Building on early rule-driven approaches~\cite{mitalk, dectalk}, as well as unit selection concatenative synthesis methods~\cite{wouters2001control, bulut2002expressive, stylianou2002applying}, the early 2000s saw the emergence of Statistical Parametric Speech Synthesis (SPSS)~\cite{yoshimuray1999simultaneous, tokuda2000speech, zen2015unidirectional,fan2014tts}.
-These systems model acoustic characteristics of speech such as spectral features, fundamental frequency ($F_0$), and duration using context-dependent HMM, DNN~\cite{zen2013statistical}, and RNN~\cite{zen2015unidirectional}.
-The generated acoustic parameters are then passed to vocoders~\cite{kawahara2006straight,morise2016world,ai2020neural} that reconstruct the speech waveform.
-SPSS provides a compact and flexible framework that allows precise control over prosodic elements, including pitch and timing.
-This makes it particularly suitable for low-resource environments and multilingual applications.
+Building on early rule-driven approaches~\cite{mitalk, dectalk}, as well as unit selection concatenative synthesis methods~\cite{moulines1990pitch, hunt1996unit}, the early 2000s saw the emergence of Statistical Parametric Speech Synthesis (SPSS)~\cite{yoshimuray1999simultaneous, tokuda2000speech}.
+These systems model acoustic characteristics of speech such as spectral features, fundamental frequency ($F_0$), and duration using context-dependent HMM~\cite{zen2009statistical}, and later DNN~\cite{zen2013statistical} and RNN~\cite{zen2015unidirectional}.
+The generated acoustic parameters are then passed to signal-processing-based vocoders~\cite{STRAIGHT, WORLD} that reconstruct the speech waveform.
+SPSS provides a compact and flexible framework that allows precise control over prosodic elements, including pitch and timing~\cite{zen2009statistical}.
+This has led to its use in low-resource scenarios and multilingual applications~\cite{zen2012statistical}.
+However, a major drawback of SPSS is its tendency to produce over-smoothed outputs~\cite{toda2007voice}, resulting in synthetic speech that sounds dull and lacks natural expressiveness.

 In parallel, the evaluation of TTS systems began with modest, informal approaches and has since evolved into standardized, multi-dimensional methodologies.
-Early research primarily relied on visual inspection of spectrograms and pitch contours, alongside informal listening tests, to assess synthesis quality~\cite{tokuda2000speech, yoshimuray1999simultaneous}.
-Subsequently, objective metrics such as mel-cepstral distortion (MCD), $F_0$ root mean square error (RMSE), and voiced/unvoiced classification error are introduced to quantitatively evaluate acoustic modeling performance~\cite{zen2013statistical, zen2015unidirectional}.
+Early research~\cite{tokuda2000speech, yoshimuray1999simultaneous} primarily relied on visual inspection of spectrograms and pitch contours, alongside informal listening tests, to assess synthesis quality.
+Subsequently, objective metrics such as mel-cepstral distortion (MCD), $F_0$ root mean square error (RMSE), and voiced/unvoiced classification error were widely adopted to quantitatively evaluate acoustic modeling performance~\cite{toda2007voice}.
 Meanwhile, subjective evaluation methods also evolved.
-Informal listening was gradually replaced by structured AB preference tests, enabling statistical comparisons between systems based on listener choices.
-Later, Mean Opinion Score (MOS) evaluations became the standard for capturing absolute judgments of naturalness on a defined scale.
-These methods are increasingly conducted via crowd-sourcing platforms such as Amazon Mechanical Turk, which allow for large-scale and diverse listener participation~\cite{fan2014tts}.
+Informal listening was gradually replaced by structured AB preference tests~\cite{black2005blizzard}, enabling statistical comparisons between systems based on listener choices.
+Later, Mean Opinion Score (MOS) evaluations became the standard for capturing absolute judgments of naturalness on a defined scale~\cite{king2014measuring}.
+These methods are increasingly conducted via crowd-sourcing platforms such as Amazon Mechanical Turk, which allow for large-scale and diverse listener participation~\cite{ribeiro2011crowdmos}.